Foundation

 You will explain the use of sending DTMF - Dual Tone Multi Frequency signals for remote control or command of a repeater.

-Also explain the need to leave breaks between transmissions when operating through a repeater.
+Also explain the need to leave breaks between transmissions when operating through a repeater both to allow break in and to reset the repeater timer.

 12 - Changing frequency